 As the Phillipines grapples with legalization of medical cannabis, citizens continue to be slaughtered by the brutal anti-drug policies of President Duterte.
-Recreational users can expect things to continue.

 The unjust and inhumane Wars on Drugs has never been restricted to North America.
 In the Philippines, President Rodrigo Duterte has been harshly cracking down on drug users since his entry to office in June 2016.
 And it’s not just imprisonment that his people face.
 Anyone connected to or using cannabis can face a long jail sentence, but extralegal vigilantes have roamed the streets and killed anyone in possession of cannabis or narcotics.